RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 	and referenced with the `@` syntax or the ```typst #cite()``` function.

 - Place footnotes _after_ the period terminating a sentence, not before.#footnote[Like so!
-Also do not overuse footnotes.]
+Also, do not overuse footnotes.]

 - Figure titles (tables, images, code listings, etc.) should end with a period.